Share on

 Use

-We use the present conditional tense in English (I would be/do etc.) to speculate about present or future situations that could theoretically happen.
+We use the present conditional tense in English (I would be, he would do etc.) to speculate about present or future situations that could theoretically happen.
 This form is used when the action is either impossible or when we do not think that the action will happen.

 Examples: He would be here.
 (But he can't.
 It is not possible.)
 I would travel by plane.
 (If I wanted to go on holiday.
 But I do not want to go.)